$ cd fundamentals-of-devops

 When apply

-completes, you should see the api_endpoint
+completes, you should see the function_url

 output:

-By default, AWS Lambda natively supports a nearly instantaneous deployment model: that is, if you upload a new deployment package, all new requests will start executing the code in that deployment package more or less immediately.
+By default, AWS Lambda natively supports a nearly instantaneous deployment model.
+That is, if you upload a new deployment package, all new requests will start executing the code in that deployment package more or less immediately.
 For example, try updating lambda-sample/src/index.js to respond with "Fundamentals of DevOps!" rather than "Hello, World!", as shown in Example 60:

 exports.handler = (event, context, callback) => {